 Too many individuals are overlooked when society uses only traditional ways of sharing information through complicated language.
-Full participation in communities cannot be achieved when information is not accessible.
-Communication pathways must be user-friendly so human rights can be exercised.
+Full participation Communication pathways must be user-friendly so human rights can be exercised.

 President Barack Obama recognized the importance of this when he signed the Plain Writing Act of 2010.
 It requires federal agencies to use "clear government communication that the public can understand and use."
 His executive order, "Improving Regulation and Regulatory Review," also aims to ensure regulations are accessible, consistent, written in plain language, and easy to understand.